 Mortgage insurance.
 FHA manufactured home loans require two types of FHA mortgage insurance: an upfront mortgage insurance premium (UFMIP) and an annual mortgage insurance premium (MIP).
 The UFMIP is equal to 1.75% of your loan amount and paid at closing in a lump sum.
 Borrowers can roll this fee into their loan amount.
 The annual MIP ranges from 0.45% to 1.05% of the loan amount and is added to your monthly payments in 12 installments each year.

 Loan limits.
-HUD sets the lending guidelines for FHA loans, and the loan limits adjust each year based on median home-price changes.
-In 2021, the FHA loan limit is $356,362 for a single-family home in most counties in the U.S.
+HUD sets the lending guidelines for FHA loans, and adjusts the loan limits each year based on median home-price changes.
+In 2022, the FHA loan limit is $420,680 for a single-family home in most counties in the U.S.

 Alternatives to FHA manufactured home loans

 Conventional loans.
-Fannie Mae and Freddie Mac are government-sponsored enterprises that fuel the U.S. mortgage market.
-The agencies offer low rate financing with down payments as low as 3% for manufactured homes.
+Fannie Mae and Freddie Mac are government-sponsored enterprises that fuel the U.S. mortgage market and provide funding for conventional loans.
+Qualified buyers can access low-rate financing with down payments as low as 3% for manufactured homes.
 Conventional private mortgage insurance (PMI) is cheaper than FHA mortgage insurance for borrowers with high credit scores.

 - Fannie Mae MH Advantage® loan.
-Manufactured homebuyers need only 3% down for this loan, with terms including 30 years fixed and 7/1 and 10/1 adjustable-rate mortgages (ARM).
+Manufactured homebuyers need only 3% down for this loan and may be eligible for reduced PMI to help keep their payment as low as possible.

-- Freddie Mac loans.
-This program requires a 5% minimum down payment, and can finance a primary or a second home.
+- Freddie Mac loan.
+This program requires a 5% minimum down payment and can be used to buy a primary or a second home.

 VA loans.
-The U.S. Department of Veterans Affairs (VA) guarantees mortgages for eligible military borrowers to buy manufactured homes with a 5% down payment.
+The U.S. Department of Veterans Affairs (VA) guarantees mortgages on manufactured homes for eligible military borrowers with a 5% down payment.
 VA loans for manufactured homes also require proof the home is attached to land you own.

 USDA loans.
 If you’ve found a plot of land in a rural area, you may be able to install a manufactured home on it with a loan backed by the U.S. Department of Agriculture (USDA).
 No down payment is required, but you do need to meet USDA income limits for your area.